Stalin during the Russian Revolution, Civil War, and Polish–Soviet War: Supporting revolution and saving Lenin

 On June 24, Stalin threatened to resign when Lenin turned against the idea of an armed demonstration when the Soviets refused to support it.
 It went ahead anyway on July 1 and was a Bolshevik triumph.

 In mid-July, armed mobs led by Bolshevik militants took to the streets of Petrograd, killing army officers and who were considered bourgeois civilians.
 Sailors from Kronstadt phoned Stalin asking if an armed uprising was feasible.
 He said: "Rifles?
 You comrades know best."
 This was enough encouragement for them.
 They demanded the overthrow of the government, but neither the Bolshevik leadership nor the Petrograd Soviet was willing to take power, having been totally surprised by this unplanned revolt.
-After the disappointed mobs dispersed, Kerensky's government struck back at the Bolsheviks.
+After the disappointed mobs dispersed, Alexander Kerensky's government struck back at the Bolsheviks.
 Loyalist troops raided Pravda on July 18 and surrounded the Bolshevik headquarters.
 Stalin helped Lenin evade capture minutes before and, to avoid a bloodbath, ordered the besieged Bolsheviks in the Peter and Paul Fortress to surrender.

 Stalin put Lenin in five different hiding places, the last being the Alliluyev family apartment.
 Convinced Lenin would be killed if caught, Stalin persuaded him not to surrender and smuggled him to Finland.
 He shaved off Lenin's beard and moustache, took him to Primorsky station then to a shack north of Petrograd, then to a barn in Finland.
 In Lenin's absence, Stalin assumed leadership of the Bolsheviks.
-At the Sixth Congress of the Bolshevik party, held secretly in Petrograd, Stalin gave the main report, was chosen to be the chief editor of the Party press and a member of the Constituent Assembly, and was re-elected to the Central Committee.
+At the Sixth Congress of the Bolshevik Party, held secretly in Petrograd, Stalin gave the main report, was chosen to be the chief editor of the Party press and a member of the Constituent Assembly, and was re-elected to the Central Committee.